h3r0TOz3r0/Attack-Defend/war_plans.md

 7. Secure DNS Server

 	#Make sure DNS Recursion is disabled

 	#Restrict zone transfers???
 (Might not be against rules of competition)

+	#Configure firewall to detect and block DNS tunneling